primer76/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3. Checks code for lower case character
 4. Checks code for alphabetic character
 5. Prints the sign of a number
+6. Computs the absolute value of an integer